Martin Harris (Latter Day Saints): Witness to the golden plates

-As the translation neared completion, Smith revealed that three men would be called as special witnesses to the existence of the golden plates.
+As the translation neared completion, Joseph Smith said he received a revelation from God that three men would be called as special witnesses to the existence of the golden plates.
 Harris, along with Oliver Cowdery and David Whitmer, was chosen as one of the Three Witnesses.

 In the words of David Whitmer, one of the other two witnesses, "It was in the latter part of June, 1829...
 Joseph, Oliver Cowdery and myself were together, and the angel showed them [the plates] to us....
 [We were] sitting on a log when we were overshadowed by a light more glorious than that of the sun.
 In the midst of this light, but a few feet from us, appeared a table upon which were many golden plates, also the sword of Laban and the directors.
 I saw them as plain as I see you now, and distinctly heard the voice of the Lord declaring that the records of the plates of the Book of Mormon were translated by the gift and power of God."

 Joseph Smith and Martin Harris had a similar experience, and as the manuscript was prepared for printing, Cowdery, Whitmer, and Harris signed a joint statement that has been included in each of the more than 120 million copies of the Book of Mormon printed since then.
 It reads in part:

-"And we declare with words of soberness, that an angel of God came down from heaven, and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings thereon; and we know that it is by the grace of God the Father, and our Lord Jesus Christ, that we beheld and bear record that these things are true.
+"And we declare with words of soberness, that an angel of God came down from heaven, and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings thereon; and we know that it is by the grace of God the Father, and our Lord Jesus Christ, that we beheld and bear record that these things are true."

 In 1839, Smith indicated that Harris's experience in seeing the plates occurred separately from that of Whitmer and Cowdery.
 The Three Witnesses's attestation was printed with the book, and it has been included in nearly every subsequent edition.

 Marital conflict

 In part because of their continued disagreement over the legitimacy of Smith and the golden plates, and because of the loss of his farm, Harris and his wife separated.
-Lucy Harris was described by Lucy Mack Smith as a woman of "irascible temper".
-Lucy Harris wrote that Martin Harris beat her often—and neighbors attested to seeing her with bruises and other signs of abuse.
-She also claimed that her husband may have committed adultery with a neighboring "Mrs. Haggard."
+Lucy Harris was described by Lucy Mack Smith as having an "irascible temper."
+Lucy Harris wrote that Martin Harris had beaten her "at different times."
+She is the only known source of the claim that her husband may have committed adultery with a neighboring "Mrs. Haggard."